 It is a small town, Highland Park, in New Jersey, where most residents are Jewish Americans.
 There is also a sizable population of professors and local and international students from Rutgers University, located close by.

 It is said about Jews that they invest in their communities’ safety, education, and health facilities.
 From my experience of living here for the last five years, it seems very real.

 I think of zillion things on such late-night walks.
 Tonight I thought about rewriting a few weak sentences in my Ph.D. proposal, my mother’s illness and the hope of seeing her and my family someday shortly.

 I also thought about America’s future and humanity’s future, which largely depends on the direction America takes in the next four years.
 As I strolled further away from my room, I wondered what role I can play for a positive change in these troubling times.

-Sometimes, it seems unreal when I think of my journey and where I am today and look back at my father’s.
+Sometimes, it seems unreal when I think of my journey and where I am today and look back at my father’s hard life and tragic demise.
 The change in my life has been dramatic in such short time.
 It has brought me both wonderful opportunities but also tremendous challenges to reckon.
 I just hope it is all worth the long struggle and journey away from home.

 Every day in the shower, I tell myself quietly: “You are a thinker.
 You are a teacher.
 You are a philosopher.
 You are a writer.
 You are a learner”

 Saying these words felt weird at first.
 However, with time it became routine, like much else in life.

 I repeat this at least twenty times a day.
 Some days I believe in it.
 Other days, disbelief hits me hard in the face.
 However, I repeat it nevertheless.
 It is a habit now.

 I am not sure why I feel the need for it.
 Perhaps, it is my deep love for the five words -thinker, teacher, philosopher, writer and leaner.